Opinion/BEST OF NETFLIX

 Watch on Netflix

-At times exploiting the Western genre’s conventions and at others gently subverting them, Warwick Thornton’s Sweet Country sees an Aboriginal stockman and his wife flee across the Outback after committing the cardinal sin of killing a white man in self-defense.
+At times exploiting the Western genre’s conventions and at others gently subverting them, Warwick Thornton’s Sweet Country sees an Aboriginal stockman and his wife flee across the Outback after committing the cardinal sin of killing a white man in self-defence.
 Among their pursuers, Bryan Brown is a mean bully, prone to erupting in spittle-flecked fury, while Sam Neill only sporadically emerges from myopic thrall to the Bible.
 An often searing portrayal of colonial racism and rage at a time when today’s cultural paradigm coalesced—a continent ruled by arrogant invaders, who’ve dispossessed the Indigenous people’s connection to culture and country.

 Talk to Me